ymwjbxxq/aws-kinesis/README.md

 ### KPL or API ###

 [Kinesis Producer Library (KPL)](https://docs.aws.amazon.com/streams/latest/dev/kinesis-record-deaggregation.html) provides a layer of abstraction for ingesting data, has some build-in functionalities.
-AWS SDK is the low level service integration
+AWS SDK is the low-level service integration

-I prefer to use the aws sdk inside Lambda function and avoid wrapper etc. but it is justa preference.
+I prefer to use the AWS SDK inside Lambda function and avoid wrapper etc. but it is just a preference.

 ### PutRecords ###